 - Foods served are low in sugar, salt, and fat.
-Substitutions will be noted on classroom menus. - Menus will be dated, posted in classrooms, and sent home periodically to all parents. - Children are encouraged but not forced to eat. - Nutrition education and experience are part of the curriculum for children. - For example, children participate in tasting activities such as introducing broccoli as a "yummy tree" or exploring foods from other cultures. - Parent volunteers are encouraged to participate in the nutrition program!
-You can provide input at parent meetings and on the Starfish Early Childhood Parent and Staff Food/Menu Suggestion & Feedback Form. - Nutrition education materials will be provided to parents in family packs by our Nutrition Specialist. - Parent education classes on nutrition will be offered throughout the school year based on the interest of parents.
+Substitutions will be noted on classroom menus. - Menus will be dated, posted in classrooms, and sent home periodically to all parents. - Children are encouraged but not forced to eat. - Nutrition education and experience are part of the curriculum for children. - For example, children participate in tasting activities such as introducing broccoli as a "yummy tree" or exploring foods from other cultures. - You can provide input at parent meetings and on the Starfish Early Childhood Parent and Staff Food/Menu Suggestion & Feedback Form. - Nutrition education materials will be provided to parents in family packs by our Nutrition Specialist. - Parent education classes on nutrition will be offered throughout the school year based on the interest of parents.

-Checklist Need to Know: If your child has a food allergy or special diet requirements for religious or medical reasons, a CACFP Special Dietary Needs Form MUST be completed so their dietary needs can be met.
-A Food Restriction Explanation Form must also be completed to further explain any allergies, medical, or religious diets.
+Checklist Need to Know: If your child has a food allergy or special diet requirement for religious or medical reasons, a CACFP Special Diet Statement form MUST be completed so their dietary needs can be met.
+A Food Restriction Explanation module must also be completed to further explain any allergies, medical, or religious diets.